homeaccounting/docker/base/README.md

-The base baremetal docker image for all containerized apps
+The very base image based on `alpine:3.10`